|

 What

 did Paul preach and teach?
-He says
+In verse

-repenting, he taught that one must have faith in “our Lord Jesus Christ”.
+He then taught that one must have faith in “our Lord Jesus Christ”.

 Faith is trust.
 Paul taught